 His research interests focus on the strategies of international corporations.
 He is the author or editor of eight books including Transnational Corporations in the Exploitation of Natural Resources (United Nations and Routledge, 1993) and Managing the Global Network Corporation (Routledge, 2003).
 He has published in academic and professional journals on multinational enterprise, industrial development, and international business, and is the author of a number of recent case studies in the field of international business, distributed by Stanford University and Harvard Business School.

-He is a highly-rated instructor in executive programs for MNCs and Chinese companies and a commentator in the Chinese and international media on issues of innovation and strategy in China.
+Dr. McKern has been a Visiting Professor at INSEAD, IMD, other European and U.S. management schools and the Chinese Academy of Social Sciences, and a member of international bodies and government committees.
+He is a highly-rated speaker and instructor in executive programs and a commentator in the Chinese and international media on issues of MNC strategy and innovation and strategy in China.

 He has provided lectures and executive programs for a number of corporations, include Shandong Gold, Nitto Denko, Goodyear China, Nestlé China, Schneider, Bayer, Philips, GE China Technology Centre, the Bosch Group, Element 6, Rio Tinto and Symantec, as well as modules in Executive MBA programs for INSEAD, INALDE, Alfredo Ibanez, Australian National University, the University of Sydney and the Berlin Centre for Creative Leadership.